Table Of Contents

 Why Qmerit is the #1 EV Charger Installer in Virginia

-With twelve utilities working on special TOU EV charging rate plans, there’s never been a better time to make the switch to electrification in Virginia.
+With many utilities offering TOU EV charging rate plans, there’s never been a better time to drive an EV in Virginia.

 The cost savings created by adopting clean, sustainable energy are just the start of the benefits you’ll see, and by partnering with a qualified electrician who can tailor an EV charger installation to your specific needs, you can maximize these benefits even more.